MicrosoftDocs/win32/desktop-src/properties/propdesc-schema-editcontrol.md

 If there are multiple elements, the last one is used.
 If no [editControl](https://msdn.microsoft.com/library/Bb773868(v=VS.85).aspx) element is provided, then the default attribute settings are applied to the property description.

-If &lt;typeInfo isInnate="true"&gt;, this element is ignored because an innate property cannot be edited.
+If <typeInfo isInnate="true"&gt;, this element is ignored because an innate property cannot be edited.

 ## Syntax